 Take notes in your moon journal as often as you like!
 Journaling once a week will ensure that you hit each of the main phases of the moon: new moon, waxing moon, full moon, and waning moon.
 Moon journaling twice a month, on the full and new moon, can also be enlightening.

 Starting out, I suggest making a quick note in your moon journal for 30-60 consecutive days.
 Making a quick note daily, in the beginning, will help you catch any obvious patterns right away.

 What You’ll Need to Start Your Moon Journal

 - You’ll need a moon phase calendar, digital, or a hard copy.
-Click here for the free printable 2021 moon phase calendar!
+You can purchase my lunar calendar here.